tv4you2016/squeezelite-esp32/README.md

 SPI,width=<pixels>,height=<pixels>,cs=<gpio>[,back=<gpio>][,reset=<gpio>][,speed=<speed>][,HFlip][,VFlip][driver=SSD1306|SSD1322|SSD1326[:1|4]|SSD1327|SH1106|SSD1675|ST7735[:x=<offset>][:y=<offset>]|ST7789|ILI9341[:16|18][,rotate]]
 ```
 - back: a LED backlight used by some older devices (ST7735).
 It is PWM controlled for brightness
-- reset: some display have a reset pin that is should normally be pulled up if unused
+- reset: some display have a reset pin that is should normally be pulled up if unused.
+Most displays require reset and will not initialize well otherwise.
 - VFlip and HFlip are optional can be used to change display orientation
 - rotate: for non-square *drivers*, move to portrait mode.
 Note that *width* and *height* must be inverted then
 - Default speed is 8000000 (8MHz) but SPI can work up to 26MHz or even 40MHz